-I want to be honest about something.
-Six months ago I would not have run a campaign that leaned this hard on AI-generated people.
+Six months ago, running a campaign this heavy on AI-generated people would have been a mistake.
 The avatars looked off.
 Hands were a mess.
 Eyes did not track.
 You could feel the synthetic in the first half second, and TikTok’s audience is brutal about that.

-That changed faster than I expected.
-The current generation of image models produces faces I genuinely cannot tell apart from a real creator’s selfie.
+That changed faster than anyone expected.
+The current generation of image models produces faces that are genuinely indistinguishable from a real creator’s selfie.
 Same for the animation.
 So we rebuilt the workflow around it, ran a campaign, and the numbers came back better than the version we shot with real people.

-This post is the actual workflow we now run as part of our AI performance creative service.
-Three tools, three steps, one human still in the loop where it matters.
+This post shows the workflow we now run as part of our AI performance creative service.
+It has three production stages, with a human directing and reviewing the work throughout.

 What is AI performance creative?